circularsprojects/orange/README.md

 it also needs an overlord.txt file with an id in it\
 uhh use !cmds\
 (yes i know about slash commands but i fucking hate them)

+also needs an .env file with a TOKEN= in it